Where to start when buying your first home

 Find out what you can afford to borrow

-Figuring out realistically what you can afford is crucial.
+Figuring out what you can realistically afford is crucial if you want to avoid mortgage stress.
 This often means taking a close look at your finances, including your income, expenses and any existing debts.
 It’s also worth factoring in additional costs like legal fees, stamp duty, upfront costs and moving expenses.
-Using online calculators can give you an idea of how much you can borrow and what monthly repayments are likely to be, helping to make sure you don’t overextend yourself financially.
+Using online calculators can give you an idea of how much you can borrow and what your monthly repayments are likely to be, helping to make sure you don’t overextend yourself financially.
 Knowing your budget upfront will help you focus on homes within your price range.

 Get your deposit together